DallanQ/dominion/QA.md

 Yes, with Adventurer, if the deck runs out before finding two Treasure cards, you shuffle the discard pile to form a new deck and continue revealing cards until you find two Treasures.

-> Suppose player plays King's court (x3 an action), he then plays another King's court, then he plays a Mountebank.
-Do the opponents have to take nine curses (if they do not possess a curse in hand)?

-No, opponents do not take nine Curses.
-When you play King’s Court on another King’s Court and then on Mountebank

 [draw-plus-1-action-and-use-it](https://boardgamegeek.com/thread/3216861/draw-plus-1-action-and-use-it)

 [when-curses-run-out-how-does-witch-resolve](https://boardgamegeek.com/thread/366389/when-curses-run-out-how-does-witch-resolve)